How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 Is a background check important for German PR?

-Yes, your background check is important, and the immigration office spends time verifying that everything is in order and that you are living properly in Germany during this time.
+Yes, your background check is important, and the immigration office verifies that everything is in order and that you are living properly in Germany during this time.
 Remember, your background check is crucial in obtaining your PR in Germany.
-We suggest living your life properly and avoiding any wrongdoing during your stay, while adhering to German laws as a law-abiding citizen.
-Otherwise, you may encounter issues with your PR in Germany.
+They do not issue a decision without checking your background.

 Does the time I spend outside of Germany count towards my residency requirement for permanent residency?